EP 7020 Collaborative Leadership - 3 graduate credits

 EP 7300 The Superintendency and School District Leadership - 3 graduate credits

 In-depth studies of essential knowledge bases and best practice skills required to effectively execute the responsibilities of the district level administration, including the roles of the public school superintendent and assistant superintendent.
 Attention will be given to balancing three sometimes conflicting roles: instructional, managerial, and political, in an era of standards-based accountability.
-Prerequisites: Six credits of CAGS core courses.
+Prerequisites: EP 7020 and admission to the Superintendent certification program.

 EP 7560 Special Topics in Educational Leadership - 1-4 graduate credits